-This course will offer an intense, hands-on experiential learning opportunity in the poorest country in Latin America.
-Together, we will fund and install a well for a village without access to clean water near Leon, Nicaragua.
+This course will offer an intense, hands-on experiential learning opportunity in one of the poorest countries in Latin America.
+Together, we will partner with a nonprofit and a special community as we seek to collaborate to fund and install a well for a village community without access to clean water near Leon, Nicaragua.
 You will gain insights into nonprofit work as you start and finish a well project, and along the way explore issues of social justice as you experience both challenges and opportunities within a village community which you will grow to love.
-Further, we’ll explore how microcredit can be a potential pathway for building economic independence for entrepreneurs and communities in Nicaragua.
-For this, we will meet with borrowers who have turned to microcredit to fund their dreams.
 Come live PLU’s mission as you learn in Nicaragua.

 Further, fundraising may offer travel support to reduce total travel costs, and participants are free to fundraise with families, friends, etc.

-NEW – you can earn up to one credit for this course (optional) via BUSA 485 – Study Away
+NEW – you can earn up to four credits for this course (optional) via

 Interested?
-Hurry, space is extremely limited (only 10 total spaces are available).
+Hurry, space is extremely limited (only 7-10 spaces are available).

-For more information, an application or answers to FAQ’s, please visit www.plu.edu/busa/nicaragua/faq.php.
-If you have any further questions, please email Becki Torgerson (email@example.com) or Professor Mark Mulder (firstname.lastname@example.org) for more information.
+For more information, an application or answers to FAQ’s, please visit www.plu.edu/busa/faq.
+If you have any further questions, please email Becki Torgerson or Professor Mark Mulder for more information.

-*The application process will close when 20 applications are received, which may be prior to 11/1/2013.
+*The application process will close when 15 applications are received, which may be prior to the deadline.
 If you are interested in this course, please apply ASAP.